progrium/termshare/README.md

 Starts termshare sesion or connects to session if session-url is specified

-  -b=false: only allow readonly viewers and no copilot -d=false: run the server daemon
+  -c=false: allow a copilot to join to share control -d=false: run the server daemon
+  -n=false: do not use tls endpoints
   -p=false: only allow a copilot and no viewers -s="termsha.re:443": use a different server to start session -v=false: print version and exit